curl/everything-curl/libcurl/caches.md

 # Caches

 libcurl caches different information in order to help subsequent transfers to perform faster.
-There are three key caches: DNS, connections and TLS sessions.
+There are four key caches: DNS, connections, TLS sessions and CA certs.

 When the multi interface is used, these caches are by default shared among all the easy handles that are added to that single multi handle, and when the easy